 Ponopo fluttered off of Nono's hand, and landed on Eka’s head.

 “Yora'nae Ponopo!”
 Eka said, watching Ponopo hover back down onto the table.
 Its antennae wiggled about, as it happened upon a patch of spilled plumpkin ale.

 Nono pulled out a box, laid it out on the table and opened the lid.
 Six round eggs sat in it, laying over a soft blanket.

 “Woth egg.”
 Nono told them, “Nono carry many.”

 Nono's hand reached into the box and picked up an egg.
-"Ah, woth egg ready!
+"This woth egg ready!
 BUT, woth only come out when it find someone it like.
-Woth be loyal, it follow always."
+Woth be loyal, it follow you always."